Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 That afternoon: get the Compostela certificate at the Pilgrim Office (bring your stamped credencial), see the Botafumeiro swing if scheduled, hug the statue of St. James behind the altar, and sit in the plaza and let it land.

-Sept 16 — transfer back to Porto for the flight home.
+Breakfast in Santiago.
+Transfer back to Porto for the flight home.

 Ultreia.